Russian language in Belarus: History

 After the Partitions of Poland and the destruction of the Grand Duchy of Lithuania, most of the ethnic Belarusian lands became part of the Russian Empire, after which the Russian government began to massively arrest Belarusian officials and church leaders and replace them with Russians.
 In 1772, Catherine the Great signed a decree according to which sentences, decrees, and orders in the annexed territories were to be issued exclusively in Russian, and in 1773 she signed another decree, "On the establishment of local courts", which again provided for the mandatory use of exclusively Russian in the judicial system language.

 Afterwards, the enslavement of the country began - even during the reign of Catherine the Great, about half a million previously free Belarusian peasants became the serfs of Russian nobles.
 Uprisings regularly broke out on Belarusian lands, but they were all brutally suppressed, in particular, after the suppression of the Kościuszko Uprising, Alexander Suvorov received 25 thousand serfs as a reward.

 Belarusian literature from monasteries and libraries was also burned everywhere; most of the books were burned on the orders of Joseph Semashko.
 Russification was also reflected in architecture - the destruction of sacred buildings from the times of the Grand Duchy of Lithuania began, including Greek Catholic printing houses loyal to the Belarusian language.
 On the site of the destroyed buildings, the so-called Muravyov-churches were built, which received their name from the then governor of the “North-Western Region” Mikhail Muravyov, known for his crimes against Belarusians and the suppression of Kalinovsky’s rebellion during the January Uprising (1863-1864).

-His motto, “What the Russian bayonet did not finish, will be completed by the Russian official, the Russian school and the Russian priest” gained wide popularity (Russian. Что не доделал русский штык, доделает русский чиновник, русская школа и русский поп.).
+The Russian Imperial authorities paid special attention to education in Russian.
+Ivan Petrovich Kornilov, an Imperial Russian official, wrote in 1897: